gzuidhof/zarr.js/README.md

 Zarr is a library for chunked, compressed, N-dimensional arrays.

 ## Why a Typescript implementation for Zarr?
 For better or for worse the browser environment is slowly becoming the world's operating system.
-Numerical computing with a lot of data is a poor fit for browsers, but for data visualization and result-sharing the browser is unparalleled.
+Numerical computing with a lot of data is a poor fit for browsers, but for data visualization, exploration and result-sharing the browser is unparalleled.

 With this library a workflow as such becomes possible:
 * You run an experiment/workflow in Python or Julia.